-The behaviour of Cologne fans in London got everybody talking last week, but whatever your opinions on that, you really ought to pay the Rhein-energie Stadion a visit some time.
+The behaviour of Cologne fans in London ahead of their Europa League game against Arsenal in September 2017 got everyone talking, but whatever your opinions on that, you really ought to pay the Rhein-energie Stadion a visit.

 Some 20,000 Cologne supporters made the trip to London for the club’s first European fixture for 25 years – and the scenes which followed as they marched en masse through the capital towards Emirates Stadium made for mightily impressive viewing.

-The actions of the fans that did cause trouble on the night cannot be condoned, of course, but this was hardly “a shameful throwback to the hooligan days of the 1980s” as one national journalist claimed.
-By and large, the Cologne fans came, had a great time, and left without so much as thinking of causing any trouble.
+The actions of the fans that did cause trouble on the night cannot be condoned, of course, but by and large, the Cologne fans came, had a great time, and left without so much as thinking of causing any trouble.

-Certainly, from my experience of visiting Cologne and it’s Rhein-energie Stadion, Arsenal fans need not worry about their safety when they make the trip to North Rhine-Westphalia in November.
-In fact, they can expect a wonderful trip.
+Certainly, from my experience of visiting Cologne and it’s Rhein-energie Stadion, anyone visiting North Rhine-Westphalia can expect a wonderful trip.

-In the meantime, here’s a sneak peek of what to expect.
-Grab yourself Kölsch (Google it) and a Bratwurst, and soak it up.
+Grab yourself a Kölsch and a Bratwurst, and soak it up.

 A massive pat on the back if you get all of these.

 If Lewy leaves Bayern, someone’s in for a treat.